We facilitate Good Morning Britain, Lorraine, This Morning and Loose Women from our Television Centre facility.

 In addition to scenic operations, our electrical and engineering teams support the four shows to ensure seamless production every weekday morning.

-As part of welcoming ITV Studios Daytime to TVC, we undertook internal reconfiguration work within our ancillary areas to create a production zone for each of the four shows, ensuring each programme has its own dedicated and branded area.
+As part of welcoming ITV Studios Daytime to Television Centre, we undertook internal reconfiguration work within our ancillary areas to create a production zone for each of the four shows, ensuring each programme has its own dedicated and branded area.
 Each zone houses dressing rooms, wardrobe, make-up, technical and other support facilities.
-The TVC dressing rooms and green rooms are now a mix of exclusive and non-exclusive use, with many of the rooms being released in the afternoon once the ITV shows are off air.
-These are used by productions being filmed at TVC in the afternoon and evening, further bolstering TVC’s position as a 24-hour operation.

-The ETC Cobalt lighting desks have had additional fader wings installed and the software has been adapted to run the large number of lighting channels required to operate two shows from one gallery, with new LED-based lighting rigs introduced into studios TC2 and TC3.
+The ETC Cobalt lighting desks had additional fader wings installed and the software was been adapted to run the large number of lighting channels required to operate two shows from one gallery, with new LED-based lighting rigs introduced into studios TC2 and TC3.

-The router infrastructure has also been expanded to accommodate the large number of incoming lines and additional sources that shows like Good Morning Britain and This Morning require.
+The router infrastructure was also expanded to accommodate the large number of incoming lines and additional sources that shows like Good Morning Britain and This Morning require.

-To aid outdoor filming, we installed wall boxes across the wider TVC site – including one in the garden at the front of the building, one in the iconic central Helios concourse and one on a raised balcony overlooking the London skyline.
-Since going live in April, the shows have been regularly using these outside spaces for entertainment segments and trails to introduce guests.
+To aid outdoor filming, we installed wall boxes across the wider Television Centre site – including one in the garden at the front of the building, one in the iconic central Helios concourse and one on a raised balcony overlooking the London skyline.
+Since going live in April 2018, the shows have been regularly using these outside spaces for entertainment segments and trails to introduce guests.